microsoft/AzureTRE/docs/auth.md

 * `api://<Application (client) ID>/` **`Workspace.Write`** - Allow the app to get information about the TRE workspaces on behalf of the signed-in user
 * `api://<Application (client) ID>/` **`Workspace.Read`** - Allow the app to create, update or delete TRE workspaces on behalf of the signed-in user

-> TBD: What scopes used for and where are they used in code?

 #### App roles - TRE API

 | Display name | Description | Allowed member types | Value |